 If a submitter would like feedback on plans for collection of new data to address a review issue, the submitter should propose a protocol with a rationale for the chosen approach.
 Please note that resource constraints do not permit FDA to prepare or design studies.
-In addition, requests for a pre-review of data are generally not appropriate for a SIR.
+In addition, requests for a pre-review of data are not appropriate for a SIR.
 However, if data and conclusions are difficult to interpret, it may be appropriate to ask a specific question regarding the interpretation of preliminary results or the planned approach for addressing the results within the upcoming submission.

-• Preferred Feedback Format: In the cover letter, the submitter should specify their preferred mechanism for obtaining FDA feedback: either written feedback or a meeting.
+• Preferred Feedback Format.
+In the cover letter, the submitter should specify their preferred mechanism for obtaining FDA feedback: either written feedback or a meeting (not both).
+If a submitter chooses a SIR meeting, written feedback will not be provided.
+The meeting minutes will serve as the record of the discussion and are the responsibility of the submitter (see Section IV.B(3)c).

 - Acceptance Review.
 There is no Acceptance review for a SIR. - Feedback.
 Feedback will be provided either in the form of a written response, or a meeting.
-In the spirit of the MDUFA Shared Outcome goals for Total Time to Decision on most marketing submissions, FDA is committed to resolving review issues promptly and will place added emphasis when Industry similarly works expeditiously to address such issues.38 Accordingly, FDA intends to prioritize review of SIRs submitted within 60 days of the marketing submission hold, IND Clinical Hold, or IDE letter.
+In the spirit of the MDUFA Shared Outcome goals for Total Time to Decision on most marketing submissions, FDA is committed to resolving review issues promptly and will place added emphasis when Industry similarly works expeditiously to address such issues.
+Accordingly, FDA intends to prioritize review of SIRs submitted within 60 days of the marketing submission hold, IND Clinical Hold, or IDE letter.
 This allows FDA to leverage the familiarity with a recent review without the need to re-review the issues.
 This also incentivizes prompt resolution of issues by both FDA and Industry in order to achieve the MDUFA Shared Outcome goals for Total Time to Decision.
 FDA intends to provide feedback (either via written feedback or through a meeting, at the request of the submitter) according to the timelines below, to the extent resources permit. - Submission Issue Request A: If a Submission Issue Request is received within 60 days of FDA's marketing submission hold, IND Clinical Hold letter, or IDE letter, the FDA team will aim to provide feedback within 21 days, as resources permit. - Submission Issue Request B: If a Submission Issue Request is submitted more than 60 days after FDA's letter, FDA will aim to provide feedback within 70 days, as resources permit.